 The men's basketball team and staff gathered together with family and fans in the Purcell Pavilion on April 13th.

-One of the most respected assistant coaches at the collegiate level, Anthony Solomon has been associated with the Notre Dame men's basketball program for seven seasons.
-Solomon, who served as an assistant coach on the Irish coaching staff from 2000-03, returned to Notre Dame in May of 2008 to begin his second stint as a member of head coach Mike Brey's coaching staff in 2008-09.
+One of the most respected assistant coaches at the collegiate level, Anthony Solomon has been associated with the Notre Dame men's basketball program for eight seasons.
+Solomon, who served as an assistant coach on the Irish coaching staff from 2000-03, returned to Notre Dame in May of 2008 to begin his second stint as a member of head coach Mike Brey's coaching staff.
 Solomon works with the Irish guards in addition to overseeing Notre Dame's national recruiting efforts.

-During his coaching tenure at Notre Dame, Irish squads have enjoyed unparalleled success and have been ranked among the best in the BIG EAST Conference.
-In his seven seasons on the Irish staff, Solomon has been part of Notre Dame teams that have compiled a 159-77 (.674) record and 76-44 (.633) mark in BIG EAST play and have made six NCAA Tournament appearances.
-Notre Dame teams with Solomon on the bench have won 20 or more games and registered 10 or more BIG EAST regular-season victories on six occasions.
+During his two coaching stints at Notre Dame, Irish squads have enjoyed unparalleled success and have been ranked among the best in the BIG EAST Conference.
+In his eight total seasons on the Irish staff, Solomon has been part of Notre Dame teams that have compiled a 184-87 (.679) record and were 87-51 (.630) in BIG EAST play.
+Irish teams have made seven NCAA Tournament appearances.
+Notre Dame teams with Solomon on the bench have won 20 or more games and registered 10 or more BIG EAST regular-season victories on seven occasions.

 Solomon departed Notre Dame following the conclusion of the 2002-03 campaign when he was named head coach at St. Bonaventure University and served in that capacity through the conclusion of the 2006-07 campaign.
 In 2007-08, Solomon was a member of the University of Dayton men's basketball staff.
 He helped the Flyers to a 23-11 record that season and a spot in the quarterfinals of the National Invitation Tournament.
 Dayton also was ranked for four weeks during the season and climbed to as high as 14th in the polls.

-Since returning to Notre Dame four years ago, Irish teams have earned three consecutive NCAA berths and had four consecutive 20-win campaigns.
-Notre Dame has finished with a 93-45 (.674) record overall and 45-27 (.625) mark in BIG EAST play.
+Since returning to Notre Dame five years ago, Irish teams have earned four consecutive NCAA berths and have had five consecutive 20-win campaigns.
+Notre Dame has finished with a 118-55 (.682) record overall and were 56-34 (.622) in BIG EAST play.
 In his first stint with the Irish, Notre Dame compiled a 66-31 record for a .680 winning percentage and a 31-17 mark (.646) in the BIG EAST.

 Prior to Solomon's three-year stint at Notre Dame, he was a member of the Clemson staff in 1998 as an assistant athletic director for basketball operations and was promoted to assistant coach in June of 2000.
-No stranger to being an assistant in a major college basketball conference, Solomon spent six years in the Atlantic Coast Conference coaching at Virginia, his alma mater, and Clemson.
+No stranger to being an assistant in a major college basketball conference, Solomon spent six years in the ACC coaching at Virginia, his alma mater, and Clemson.

 He began his coaching career as a graduate assistant at the University of Delaware under Steve Steinwedel, in 1988-89.
 He then moved to Bowling Green the following season and spent three seasons (1989-92) there, helping the Falcons reach the National Invitation Tournament on two occasions.